lyndon025/playtested/src/content/article/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re.md

 ---
-title: "Hitman keeps the stealth-genre alive and kicking | HITMAN World of Assassination - Full Review"
+author: lyndonguitar
+category: Review
-description: "In a world full of disappointing sequels, reboots, and spiritual successors.
-We have one of the rarest examples of a franchise that has gotten better in time in HITMAN World of Assassination."
+description: In a world full of disappointing sequels, reboots, and spiritual successors.
+  We have one of the rarest examples of a franchise that has gotten better in time in HITMAN World of Assassination.
+featured: false
 pubDate: 2023-01-30
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "hitman-go"]
+tags:
-featured: false
+- taptap
+- hitman-go
-thumb: "/images/reviews/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-0.avif"
+thumb: /images/reviews/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-0.avif
+title: Hitman keeps the stealth-genre alive and kicking | HITMAN World of Assassination
+  - Full Review
 ---

 <div class="gallery">